joesan/plant-simulator/README.md

    GH_REPO             github.com/joesan/plant-simulator-deployment.git // The project where we want to commit a version number
    GH_API_KEY          ***********  // The GitHub Auth token
    ```
-3. Have a look at .travis.yml in the after_success section on how to push a git commit with the version number.
+3. Have a look at .travis.yml in the docker_push section on how to push a git commit with the version number.
 We use [yq](https://github.com/mikefarah/yq) for      inline editing of YAML files.
 So upon successful build, we write the version for the latest build (TRAVIS_BUILD_NUMBER) into the plant-simulator-deployment        project

-4. Once Travis commits a version number to the plant-simulator-deployment project where the Kubernetes deployment files are
+4. Once Travis commits a version number (here only tags) to the plant-simulator-deployment project where the Kubernetes deployment files are
    located, the CI / CD pipeline for that project gets triggered.
 Head over to [plant-simulator-deployment](https://github.com/joesan/plant-simulator-deployment)
    project to find out more